 Today, Pema Khandro continues to be an advocate of the relevance of traditions of Tibet’s Buddhist Yogis as Buddhism takes shape in North America.
-She runs a residential center, leads a thriving community, runs a clinic and non-profit organization.
-She teaches courses regularly, pursues research projects and continues to cultivate a close relationship with her students and friends who work together in Ngakpa Intl and the North American Community of Buddhist Yogis.
+She runs a residential center, leads a thriving community, runs a clinic and Ngakpa Intl, the non-profit organization which oversees Dakini Mountain, the Yogic Medicine Institute and the Buddhist Studies Institute.
+She teaches courses regularly, pursues research projects and continues to cultivate a close relationship with her students and friends who work together at the Buddhist Studies Institute.

 For more details and for Pema Khandro’s full biography visit: Pema Khandro Extended Biography